HomenShum/NodeBook/README.md

 ## Set up a database for testing

+_Note: This is only necessary for changes that modify the existing database schema_

 - Go to `mew-postgres` database in vercel: https://vercel.com/ideaflowco/mew/stores/postgres/store_lxFSgFAtApzk0tud/data
 - In the data tab, run `create database <db-name>` to create a new database for your local development
 - Update the `POSTGRES_CUSTOM_URL` in `.env.local` with the new database name.
 For example, if the current url ends with `/development`, change it to `/<db-name>`